VictorPhoswa/ProductOrder/README.md

 # Step 3
 -Delete the Migrations folder

+-Open Package Manager Console apply the following commands

 -Create new migration:  Add-Migration Initial

--Create a new database: Update database
+-Create a new database: Update-database

 # NB: The is data that is used to initialize the project, after creating the database the should be data seeded into it.